davidnoirman/jobtech-taxonomy-api/README.md

 ### Controlling from Terminal

 Change directory to the project root folder.

-You can either use a web server or a local Datomic.

 To start a web server for the application, run this to connect to AWS Datomic: